‘The Young And The Restless’ Spoilers: Mia Gets The Shock Of Her Life

 — Young and Restless (@YandR_CBS) February 15, 2019

 No matter who the father is, Mia’s baby is Rey’s family.
-He’ll either be baby Rosales’s father or uncle and in both capacities, he plans to be present.
+He’ll either be baby Rosales’ father or uncle, and in both capacities, he plans to be present.
 However, he does not intend to be a husband to Mia at all.
 Rey loves Sharon, and he wants Sharon to be his future.
 With a pregnant Mia running around wreaking havoc, Sharon and Rey’s honeymoon sure has come to a swift end.
 Sharon also doesn’t realize that she’s at risk considering Mia once attacked Lola (Sasha Calle) thinking she was Abby (Melissa Ordway).
 Sharon’s life is literally in danger.

 It’s possible that Sharon already regrets quitting her job and turning down Nick’s (Joshua Morrow) generous job offer.
 All for Rey, and now there’s this huge complication.
 Of course, Sharon loves babies, so if it does turn out that the baby is Rey’s, then she’ll likely happily be part of its life as long, and things end up working out with Rey.